justinedelson/aem-sample-we-retail/README.md

 To build a single package

-> Pre-requisite: install Core WCM Components and the corresponding version of the We.Retail Commons project into your local Maven Repository.
-> For more details head over to https://git.corp.adobe.com/CQ/aem-core-wcm-components and https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail-commons.

     mvn clean install -PbuildSinglePackage

 To install single package on an AEM instance

-> Pre-requisite: install Core WCM Components and the corresponding version of the We.Retail Commons project into your local Maven Repository.
-> For more details head over to https://git.corp.adobe.com/CQ/aem-core-wcm-components and https://github.com/Adobe-Marketing-Cloud/aem-sample-we-retail-commons.

     mvn clean install -PbuildSinglePackage -PautoInstallSinglePackage